WhatsTheDeetz/kip/KIP0/KIP-0.md

 ## 1 KeeperDAO improvement proposals

 ### 1.1 Style
 A KIP must be formatted in [Markdown](https://en.wikipedia.org/wiki/Markdown) following the template available at [proposal-template.md](https://github.com/keeperdao/kip/blob/master/KIP0/templates/proposal-template.md).
 It should completely describe a single idea in plain language.
-Where appropriate, the keywords *must*, *must not*, *should*, *should not*, and *may*, as defined in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt), should be used.
+Where appropriate, the keywords *must*, *must not*, *should*, *should not*, and *may*, as defined in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt), should be used.

 The content of the proposal must be sound (make technical sense, accurate (contain true statements and motivations), and well-formed (follow the conventions of grammar, spelling, and the KIP guidelines).

+References to headings within the same KIP should use `[a.b]`, where `a` is the section number, and `b` is the subsection number.
+References to headings in a different KIP must use `[KIP-a.b.c]`, where `a` is the KIP number, `b` is the section number, and `c` is the subsection number.

+Headings below the subsection level should not be numbered.
+Headings should only capitalize the first letter of the first word, except where appropriate, for example the abbreviation "DAO".
+Heading numbers should be followed by a single space, not a period or any other punctuation.

 ### 1.2 Identifiers and references

 Regular proposals must follow the naming convention `KIP-a.b.c`, where `a` is the proposal number, `b` is the section number, and `c` is the subsection number.

 Subproposals must follow the naming convention `KIP-a.b.c-SP-x.y.z`, where `a` is the proposal number, `b` is the section number, `c` is the subsection number, `x` is the subproposal number, `y` is the subproposal section number, and `z` is the subproposal subsection number.

-The following additional rules must be followed:
-- String literals `KIP` and `SP` must be in uppercase.
-- Proposal, subproposal, and subsection numbers count up sequentially from 1, except for the proposal number of KIP-0.

 **Examples**
 - `KIP-55.1.2` would be read "KIP 55, section 1, subsection 2".